 By developing ongoing relationships with their patients, our providers are able to provide integrated, holistic healthcare for patients of every age and gender.
-Telehealth is a tool that allows patients to relate to their providers virtually and receive care without visiting a clinic in person.
+Telehealth is a tool that allows patients to have a virtual doctor's appointment and receive care without visiting a clinic in person.

 Care for simple acute issues

 Telehealth is not a replacement for an in-person visit to the Urgent Care or Emergency Room.
 However, for some conditions, an established patient can utilize virtual access to our walk-in providers for care.
-When additional medical care is needed for evaluation, you simply come in to one of our five convenient Birmingham area locations.
+When additional medical care is needed for evaluation, you simply come in to a MedHelp urgent care clinic near you.

 Telehealth visits are perfect for

 - COVID-19 screening

 - Sore throats